Freenove/Freenove_Big_Hexapod_Robot_Kit_for_Raspberry_Pi/docs/source/fnk0052/codes/tutorial/2_Assembly.rst

 .. image:: ../_static/imgs/2_Assembly/Chapter2_17.png
     :align: center

-:red:`We have two types of connection boards, but they are installed in the same way.`
+**We have two types of connection boards, but they are installed in the same way.**

+See :ref:`here <Electronic>` for more information.

 .. list-table::
-    :width: 100%
+    :width: 60%
-    :widths: 50 50
     :align: center
+    :class: table-line
+    :header-rows: 1

     *   -   Connection board (PCB_V1.0)
         -   Connection board (PCB_V2.0)